KirillMilkis/IIS-Vegetables-Market-Backend/README.md

 ### Features
 1. Attributes and Categories

     Categories that contain products can be added by customers.
 They have a tree structure.
 Based on them products can be sorted.
 Attributes show customer different product characteristics.
 Products can also be filtered with them.

 2. Product orders

     Products can be ordered by the registered customer.
 Orders can be monitored and moderated by registered seller.

 3. Events

    Instead of the usual products, sellers can create events where customers can collect goods themselves.
 Customers can register for them.
 4. Ratings

     Every registered customer can leave a rating with 1 - 5 star and comment for some product.

+5. Administration

+    Admin can add and remove moderators.
+Moderators can edit categories and attributes that products have, can approve new categories proposed by users.
 ### Database structure
 ![ER Diagram](DB_scheme.png)
 To understand database design, an ER diagram was made.
 This diagram shows which tables exist and how they are related to each other.